F — Fight, Flight and Freeze: A Nervous System Perspective | The A–Z of Stress & Anxiety

 This entry sits under F in The A–Z of Stress & Anxiety, a project that frames stress and anxiety not as problems to eliminate, but as indicators of internal system state.
 Each letter names a familiar experience that often brings people to therapy, coaching, or quiet concern, and offers a way of understanding what might be happening beneath the surface.

 Fight, flight and freeze are among the most commonly referenced ideas in conversations about stress.
 They are widely discussed, frequently simplified, and often misunderstood.
-Because these responses are so well known, they can sometimes be dismissed as obvious or overdone.
-Yet in clinical work, they remain one of the most useful entry points for understanding why people feel overwhelmed, reactive, shut down, or stuck in patterns they cannot easily explain.
+Because these responses are so familiar, they can sometimes feel like overused explanations.
+Yet in practice they remain one of the most useful ways of understanding why people feel reactive, overwhelmed, shut down, or unable to respond the way they normally would.

 What Fight, Flight and Freeze Often Look Like in Real Life

-Freeze is less well understood and often more confusing.
-It may feel like mental fog, emotional numbness, heaviness in the body, or an inability to initiate even simple tasks.
-People often describe it as knowing what they want or need to do, but being unable to access the energy to begin.
-In some cases, freeze is experienced as panic, sudden collapse, or a sense of being trapped inside one’s own system.
+It may feel like mental fog, emotional flatness, heaviness in the body, or an inability to initiate even simple tasks.
+People often describe it as knowing what they want to do, yet being unable to access the energy or momentum to begin.

 What Is Often Misunderstood About This